Treatment Options

 Aggressive Subtypes of ATLL

-• CHOP (cyclophosphamide, doxorubicin, vincristine and prednisone)
+- CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisone)

-• CHOEP (cyclophosphamide, doxorubicin, vincristine, etoposide and prednisone)
+- CHOEP (cyclophosphamide, doxorubicin, vincristine, etoposide, and prednisone)

-• Dose-adjusted EPOCH (etoposide, vincristine, doxorubicin, cyclophosphamide and prednisone)
+- Dose-adjusted EPOCH (etoposide, vincristine, doxorubicin, cyclophosphamide, and prednisone)

-• Hyper-CVAD (cyclophosphamide, vincristine, doxorubicin, and dexamethasone)
+- Hyper-CVAD (cyclophosphamide, vincristine, doxorubicin, and dexamethasone) alternating with high dose methotrexate and cytarabine (Cytosar)

 Treatments Under Investigation for ATLL